-Takeaways: Need more games like BYU-Coastal Carolina
+AP Top 25 Takeaways: More games like BYU-Coastal Carolina?

 “If you’re going to be a head coach for one day, you want Justin Fields with you,” said longtime defensive line coach Larry Johnson, who was filling as Ohio State’s coach with Ryan Day in isolation with COVID-19.
 “That was pretty special.
 He’s a special young man.”

-No. 3 Ohio State played without three offensive line starters — and a key backup — its leading tackler and a starting defensive back against Michigan State and other than a few poor shotgun snaps it would have been hard to notice a difference.
+No. 3 Ohio State played without three offensive line starters — and a key backup — its leading tackler and a starting defensive back against Michigan State, and other than a few poor shotgun snaps it would have been hard to notice a difference.

 Fields was especially good, calmly leading an offense that needed him to provide a few more answers than it usually might.
 And the Buckeyes’ defense was dominant.

-The minimum games rule came from the athletic directors and they would have to change it.
-Wisconsin AD Barry Alvarez suggested this his colleagues should seriously consider making changes to help the Buckeyes (5-0), clearly the conference’s best team, be better positioned to make the playoff.
+The minimum games rule came from the athletic directors, and they would have to change it.
+Wisconsin AD Barry Alvarez suggested that his colleagues seriously consider making changes to help the Buckeyes (5-0), clearly the conference’s best team, be better positioned to make the playoff.

-Dropping the five-game minimum is a good idea.
+Dropping the six-game minimum is a good idea.
 Even better would be juggling next week’s schedule to ensure Ohio State — and really all the teams available to play — gets a game in, meets the minimum and has a chance to face No. 16 Northwestern, which secured its spot in Indianapolis as West Division champion while not playing.

 The College Playoff Selection committee has shown pretty clearly it believes Ohio State is top-four team.
 The Big Ten is not going to provide much in the way of opportunities for quality wins right now for the Buckeyes.
 So the conference should concentrate on quantity and benchmarks.
 Do what’s necessary to give Ohio State (CFP No. 4) the opportunity to have seven games and have a conference championship on its resume.

-Note: This story has been corrected to show that the Big Ten conference has a six-game minimum, not five, for teams to play for the league title.